Hail City: History

-The last Rashidi emir was ousted from power by Ibn Saud of Saudi Arabia in 1921.
-Ibn Saud then gave orders to destroy the Barzan Palace and also ordered the leaders of Al Rashid and Al Sabhan to move from Ha'il to Riyadh, and he assigned one person from the mentioned families, as temporary emir "Prince Ibraheem bin Salem Al Sabhan" in order to assure the loyalty from the Ha'il people and Shammar.
-After this, Ha'il fell into steep decline, as witnessed by E. Rutter in 1931:
+The last Rashidi emir was ousted from power by Ibn Saud in 1921.
+Ibn Saud then gave orders to destroy the Barzan Palace and also ordered the leaders of the Rashidi dynasty and Al Sabhan dynasty to move from Hail to Riyadh, and he assigned one person from the mentioned families, as temporary emir Prince Ibraheem bin Salem Al Sabhan in order to assure the loyalty from the Hail people and Shammar.
+After this, Hail fell into steep decline, as witnessed by E. Rutter in 1931:

-Ha'il is the center of Saudi Arabia's agricultural program, and most of the wheat crops of the kingdom come from the area surrounding the city.
-There are also a number of dairy farms for the production of dairy products near the city.